Out Of Bounds: NASCAR Driver Dale Earnhardt Jr. On Concussions

 I don't know when that's going to be.
 And I'm 42, and I look online at statistics of other drivers and not many of them had a ton of success beyond 45.
 There are a few.
 But I haven't really decided when I'm going to hang it up.

-On what does your wife thinks
+On what his wife thinks

 She was probably the same as me when I was really sick.
 She didn't want me to do it again.
 You know, we're both living through this every day.
 And she saw the worst of it.
 You know, at that point, you want nothing to do with what got you in that position.
 But once I started feeling better and I talked her about it, she said I — "If you want to go race more, I'm not going to tell you otherwise.
 I want you to be happy."